hectapia/hectapia/README.md

 # Hector Olivares Tapia

-## Hello, GitHub! 👋
+## Hello! 👋

-I'm Hector, a student at Brigham Young University-Idaho interested in <Your Profession/Interests such as: computer science, data science, web development, machine learning, ...>.
+I'm Hector, a student at Brigham Young University-Idaho focusing on Web and Computer Programming.
+I'm currently blending my 25+ years of project leadership and analytical engineering experience with modern software development practices.
 Welcome to my GitHub profile!

 ## About Me